LiaScript/docs/README.md

 *******************************************************************************

 ### Single-Choice Vector

                                --{{0}}--
-And also this kind of survey is similar to a single choice quiz, but in this case numbers within parenthesis are used to define some kind of variable identifier.
+And also this kind of survey is similar to a single choice quiz, but in this case, numbers within parenthesis are used to define some kind of variable identifier.
 That is why they do not have to be in order.